Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 is through the illustration of an existing operational model.
 The most used model example is the South East Tasmania (SETas) Atlantis model.
 This model is divided into 8 polygons and has 5 water layers and one sediment layer.
-It has 35 functional groups of which 9 are groups structured by size, 23 are pool biomass and three are detritus.
-This model also includes a hydrodynamic model that represent the flows between boxes, also includes forcing of salinity, temperature, fish catches, and arsenic concentration.
+It has 35 functional groups of which 9 are groups structured by age, 23 are pool biomass and three are detritus.
+This model is also forced by a hydrodynamic model that represent the flows between boxes, also includes forcing of salinity, temperature, fish catches, and arsenic concentration.